RAS-University/robotic-courses/docs/kinematics.md

 - $ \text{dof} = m(N - 1 - J) + \sum f_i = 6(11 - 1 - 15) + 39 = 9 $

-This Delta robot as designed with the parallel bars and spherical joints has **6 supplementary mobilities**.
+This Delta robot as designed with the parallel bars and spherical joints has **6 supplementary DoFs**, enabled by the **rotation of each bar around its principal axis**.
-These mobilities concern **internal mobilities** not affecting the **pure translation of the mobile plate**.
+These DoFs are referred to as **internal DoFs**, as they are not affecting the **translation of the mobile plate**.
 They are actually related to the **rotation of each bar around its principal axis**.

 </details>